thosgood/this-weeks-finds/markdown/51-100/week052.md

 combinatorial way using quantum groups.
 I.e., we can compute the partition function of Chern-Simons theory with gauge group $G$ using the quantum version of the group $G$... let me just call it "quantum $G$".
-If we take $c$ to be imaginary above, one can show that BF theory with cosmological constant can be computed in a very similar way starting with the quantum group corresponding to the *complexification* of $G$, i.e. "quantum $\mathbb{C}G$".
+If we take $c$ to be imaginary above, one can show that $BF$ theory with cosmological constant can be computed in a very similar way starting with the quantum group corresponding to the *complexification* of $G$, i.e. "quantum $\mathbb{C}G$".
 The point is that $A+cB$ can then be thought of as a connection on a bundle with gauge group $\mathbb{C}G$.
 So far this is not flagrant speculation.
-Slightly more flagrantly, but not really very much at all, the formulas above hint that BF theory without cosmological constant can be computed in a similar way starting with the quantum group corresponding to the *tangent bundle* of $G$, or "quantum $TG$".
+Slightly more flagrantly, but not really very much at all, the formulas above hint that $BF$ theory without cosmological constant can be computed in a similar way starting with the quantum group corresponding to the *tangent bundle* of $G$, or "quantum $TG$".
 (The tangent bundle of a Lie group is again a Lie group, and as we let $c \to 0$